LAST MINUTE MUSICIANS BLOG

 While cash is still king amongst the busking community, more and more members of the public are opting to carry only payment cards.

-As part of your preparation, you should check out local bylaws for the authority where you are planning to perform and obtain (and display) a license if required.
+As part of your preparation, you should check out local bylaws for the authority where you are planning to perform and obtain (and display) a licence if required.

 Dress appropriately